ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         Sufficient signature buffer size for `psa_sign_message()` and `psa_sign_hash()`.

     .. param:: key_type
         An asymmetric key type.
-This can be a key pair type or a public key type.
+This can be a key pair type or a public-key type.
     .. param:: key_bits
         The size of the key in bits.
     .. param:: alg